 After four straight seasons with at least 109 points in the WHA, Ftorek scored 18 goals and 51 points, in 52 games, during the 1979-80 season.
 He scored a total of 43 goals and 133 points before being traded to the New York Rangers, in 1981, after 149 games in Quebec.

 Defenseman Lee Norwood played 503 games in the NHL over 12 seasons.
 He signed with the St. Louis Blues on Aug.
 13, 1985.
 This marked his return to the league after spending the previous two seasons in the American Hockey League (AHL) and International Hockey League (IHL).
-He won the Governor’s Trophy, at the end of the 1984-85 season, for being the IHL’s most outstanding defenseman while playing with the Peoria Riverman.
+At the end of the 1984-85 season, he won the Governor’s Trophy for being the IHL’s most outstanding defenseman while playing with the Peoria Riverman.

 He played 71 games for the Blues during the 1985-86 season and was traded to the Red Wings on Aug.
 7, 1986.
 He returned to St. Louis during the 1991-92 season when the Hartford Whalers traded him for a fifth-round draft pick.
 He played in 147 games with the Blues over three seasons.